- Ward boundaries

 The Boundary Commission for England 2018 Review of Parliamentary constituencies

-The Boundary Commission for England is undertaking a review of the parliamentary constituencies and is due to report Parliament in September 2018 which it is on course to do.
+The Local Government Boundary Commission has undertaken a review of the parliamentary constituencies and is due to report Parliament in September 2018 which it is on course to do.
 The proposals have been published on their website.
 There will be consultation on these proposals for eight weeks, until 11th December 2017.

 Community governance review orders